Networks-Learning/stackexchange-dump-to-postgres/README.md

 ## Caveats and TODOs

- - It prepares some indexes which may not be necessary for your analysis.
+ - It prepares some indexes and views which may not be necessary for your analysis.
  - The `body` field in `Posts` table is NOT populated.
+ - The `emailhash` field in `Users` table is NOT populated.
  - Some tables (e.g. `PostHistory` and `Comments`) are missing.
- - The database settings are not configurable.